de-nugan/SDBox-Multiboot/README.md

 When BOOTRAD is enabled the boot files will be copied to recoverable RAMDrive ("BOOTRAD") instead of RAM.
 Workbench can then be rebooted from the SDBox without using this disk.

-### To Enable BOOTRAD
+To Enable/Disable BOOTRAD

-1) From workbench, open SDBox Multiboot and run enable-bootrad
+1) From workbench, open SDBox Multiboot and run Setup
-2) BOOTRAD is enabled at next floppy boot
+2) Toggle BOOTRAD so it shows as enabled or disabled as required

-### To Disable BOOTRAD

-1) From Workbench, open SD Multiboot and run disable-bootrad
+3) The change will take effect on next boot

 Active BOOTRAD can also be cleared by powering-off the Amiga.

-### CAVEATS:
+CAVEATS:
 BOOTRAD will occupy a chunk of chipram as long as it is active, whereas booting from RAM: (default) releases used memory after boot completes.

 BOOTRAD consumes more memory on Kickstart 1.3 systems as DOS commands must also be stored.
 On 2.0+ systems BOOTRAD can be smaller as more DOS commands are in ROM.

-As such BOOTRAD is not recommended on stock 1.3 Amigas.
+As such BOOTRAD is not recommended on Amigas with <1MB RAM and Kickstart 1.3.

+Also note the Disclaimer above regarding use of the SDBox.
+As with all things in retro computing, enjoy it while it works.

 ## OTHER NOTES